Racing Madrid FC: Racing de Madrid

 In 1931, in debt due to the construction of the new stadium, Racing de Madrid went on a trip to Peru, Cuba, Mexico and the United States to play friendlies, but the players were abandoned by the intermediate who organized the trip.
 Without money to return to Spain, the Federación Castellana paid the trip back, but sanctioned the club with another relegation to the Segunda Regional.
 Their new stadium, Vallecas, had to be sold to help clear the club's debt with the Federación Castellana.

-Racing de Madrid then opted to play friendlies in their home country before attempting to return to the Primera Regionalin January 1932.
+Racing de Madrid then opted to play friendlies in their home country before attempting to return to the Primera Regional in January 1932.
 They were denied registration by the Federación Castellana, which told them they had to play in Segunda Regional due to their sanction, and after declining to play in the division, the club was ultimately dissolved.

 Chamberí

 After the Spanish Civil War, the club had their successor as Racing Club Chamberí (originally Unión Balompédica Chamberí, a separate club founded in 1927) in 1940.
 In 1941, the club was renamed Agrupación Recreativa Chamberí; the club then claimed themselves as the original heir of Racing de Madrid, in an attempt to regain their place in Tercera División, but the plead was rejected by the Spanish Football Federation.
 They still managed to achieve a promotion to Tercera División in 1947, but suffered immediate relegation, and also folded in 1981.